hashicorp/consul-esm/README.md

 // The service name for this agent to use when registering itself with Consul. consul_service = "consul-esm"

-// The path of the leader key that this agent will try to acquire before
+// The service tag for this agent to use when registering itself with Consul.
-// stepping up as a leader for the local Consul cluster.
-Should be the same
-// across all Consul ESM agents in the datacenter. consul_leader_key = "consul-esm/lock"
+// ESM instances that share a service name/tag combination will evenly divide
+// the work of running health checks and pings for any external nodes in the
+// catalog amongst themselves. consul_service_tag = ""

+// The directory in the Consul KV store to use for storing runtime data. consul_kv_path = "consul-esm/"

 // The node metadata values used for the ESM to qualify a node in the catalog
 // as an "external node".